Mohit1423/Reherse-AI_Interview_Trainer/Readme.md

    -->cd to Backend
    -->Download the required modules using npm i
-   -->in the .env file you need to add the required API's
+   -->in the .env file you need to add the required

-                PORT=4000
+                #PORT = 4000
                 # MongoDB
                 MONGO_URL=your_mongodb_connection_string